 1. Do Your Own Bookings

 I know many vacation homeowners have other jobs, and it is not conducive or cost effective for them to do their own bookings.
 However, if you do have some extra time, you can make quite a bit more money if you do the bookings yourself.

 For example, if your rental property gross income was $35,000 for a year, a typical property management company will charge you around 30% or $10,500 to manage your bookings for you.

 - Upgrade your subscription on the places where you are advertising.
-It has been stated that on VRBO.com, if you upgrade to the deluxe package (only $100 more per year), you will get as much as 7 times the exposure.
+It has been stated that on VRBO (to learn more about how to rent your place and list for free on VRBO, click here), if you upgrade to the deluxe package (only $100 more per year), you will get as much as 7 times the exposure.

 - Write a catchy title and a professional description.
 Just stating the facts is boring, and it has been proven time after time that professionally written copy will net you more bookings.

 - Take great pictures.
 Here is a link to a previous article which talks about this in detail.

 Many guests prefer to go to the same vacation spot every year at the exact same time.
 Once a guest has stayed in your unit, you really should be e-mailing or calling them to see how they liked your home and to see if they want to rent again next year.

 Here at my company, our repeat clientele is 25% for vacation homes so this can be extremely profitable.

 This is key.
 Guests want to stay in a place with a resort-type of feel to it.
 If you have a vacation home near the beach, then the décor should have a more tropical vibe.
 If you have a vacation home in Orlando, then it is a good idea to have a bedroom or two with a theme park or Disney theme to it.